Naxus28/js-oop-snake-game/README.md

 3. Improve the UI by refining the color pallete.

-3. Provide users with directions on how to play the game (like how to start a game).
+3. Provide users with directions on how to play the game (how to start a game, goals, rules, etc).

 4. Implement a nicer "game over" UI (as opposed to an alert box).